plow-technologies/inferno/README.md

 ```

-If you see the prompts above, terminate the command and first add IOG's binary caches to your Nix configuration as described [here](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started.html#setting-up-the-binary-cache).
+Accepting these prompts will set the required configuration values for you.
+Marking them as trusted will ensure that they are used for future `nix` invocations in this repository.

+If you would prefer to configure the binary caches manually, you can do so by following the instructions [here](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started.html#setting-up-the-binary-cache).

 **Important**: If you do not enable the binary caches, you _will_ build GHC from source several times!
+If you find yourself building GHC despite having set the required configuration values (or allowed the flake to do so for you), something has gone wrong.

-**Note**: If you are on NixOS or otherwise using a multi-user Nix install, you **must** be a trusted user to set substituters.
+**Important**: If you are on NixOS or otherwise using a multi-user Nix install, you **must** be a trusted user to set substituters.
 If you are not a trusted user, enabling the options prompted by the flake will have no effect (non-trusted users are disallowed from doing this).
-To make yourself a trusted user:

 On non-NixOS systems, add the following to the system-wide configuration (`/etc/nix/nix.conf`):